SteelCompendium/data-rules-md-dse/Abilities/Troubadour/5th-Level Features/Take Two.md

   scc:
     - mcdm.heroes.v1:feature.ability.troubadour.5th-level-feature:take-two
   scdc:
-    - 1.1.1:13.2.3.4:04
+    - 1.1.1:11.2.3.4:04
   source: mcdm.heroes.v1
   subclass: Auteur
   target: Self and each ally in the area
   type: feature/ability/troubadour/5th-level-feature
 effects:
+  - name: Effect
-  - effect: While this performance is active, each target who starts their turn in the area can reroll the first power roll that turn that obtains a tier 2 outcome.
+    effect: While this performance is active, each target who starts their turn in the area can reroll the first power roll that turn that obtains a tier 2 outcome.
 They must use the new roll.
-    name: Effect
 ```